-Dance is not taught at the middle school level in Tyler and this program provides an opportunity for girls to gain dance experience prior to high school while also developing a positive self-image.
-“Creating Balance through Dance” uses dance terminology, technique and choreography as the foundation for the residency, over laid with journaling and team work that explores the challenges they face on a daily basis.
+The program provides an opportunity for students to gain dance experience while also developing a positive self-image.
+“Creating Balance through Dance” uses dance terminology, technique, and choreography as the foundation for the residency, overlaid with journaling and teamwork that explores the daily challenges students face.
 Different dance styles including Jazz, Ballet, Lyrical, Folk and Hip-Hop are covered throughout the program.

 “Our school is 96% economically disadvantaged which means our families are not able to provide the opportunity for their children to attend private dance lessons.
-Exposing them to all forms of dance and seeing the joy they have on their faces is one of the highlights of my year.
-Over half of the students that participate continue in the dance program at the high school level – many eventually becoming an officer.
-We have been so very fortunate to have been afforded the opportunity to have this program on our campus.”
+Exposing them to all forms of dance and seeing the joy they have on their faces is one of the highlights of my year.”